JulianJorgensen/corepath/README.md

 After committing, do a pull request.
 [Hub](https://hub.github.com) makes this easy from the command line.
 (We recommend not aliasing `git` to `hub`.)

-`hub pull-request -b coverall:master --browse`
+`hub pull-request -b JulianJorgensen:master --browse`

 ## 4. Javascripts (and CoffeeScripts)